 |by Chris Cwik | CBSSports.com|

-Lyles left with the game tied, picking up the no-decision.
+With the loss, Lyles fell to 6-2.
 He’ll take on the Giants in his next start.

 |Rushed to the majors as a 20-year-old in 2011, Jordan Lyles, a former top prospect, hasn't come any closer to meeting his potential in two years since.
 And now, he may never.
 The Astros dealt him to Colorado this offseason, where every mistake is amplified.
 A mile above sea level, balls are hit harder and travel farther.
 Pitchers like Jhoulys Chacin and Jorge De La Rosa have done OK there in recent years, but the track record of pitchers brought into that environment is discouraging at best.
 Lyles probably wouldn't have been on your radar in Fantasy even if he had stayed in Houston.
 He's just been too hittable for too long.
 But in Colorado, even if he wins a rotation spot, you want no part of him.